armory/docs-cdaas/content/en/reference/deployment/config-file/artifacts.md

 ## Artifacts

-This section defines the Lambda artifacts you are deploying.
+This section defines the AWS Lambda artifacts you are deploying.
 The artifacts reach all target for which there is a provider option block for that function name.

 ```yaml
 artifacts: